mrsvette/jagungbakar/README.md

-Jagung Bakar
+Jagung Bakar App
 ============

-Thank you for contributing to Jagung Bakar project - a usefull cms to build custom web application.
+Thank you for contributing to Jagung Bakar App project - a usefull app to build custom web application.

-Jagung Bakar requires PHP 5.4 and embraces the best practices and protocols found in modern Web application development.
+Jagung Bakar App requires PHP 5.4 and embraces the best practices and protocols found in modern Web application development.

 DIRECTORY STRUCTURE
 -------------------